MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

 ##### SaveImageAssetToRobot
 Saves an image file to Misty.
 Valid image file types are .jpg, .jpeg, .gif, .png.
 The maximum file size is 3 MB.

+**Note: Misty's screen is 480 x 272 pixels in size.
+Because Misty does not adjust the scaling of images, for best results use an image with proportions similar to this.**

 Parameters